SamGree/Battleships/README.md

 > - If scores will be equal for both player and computer the message will - It's a tie!
 ![Tux, the Linux mascot](/readme.images/tie.last.png)
 ---
-- If you want to start the game again, enter y to start or n to end the game . and second option in RUN PROGRAM.
+- If you want to start the game again, enter y to start or n to end the game . and second option is to RUN PROGRAM again.
 ![Tux, the Linux mascot](/readme.images/two.option.png)